scheidelg/deskbackup/pages/scripting_and_programming/hexdiff.md

     - Binary file stegonagraphy, where LSBs are modified from an original file.

-Click [here](https://www.scheidel.net/library/hexdiff.sh.txt) to view the entire script.: [https://www.scheidel.net/library/hexdiff.sh.txt]()
+Click [here](https://www.scheidel.net/library/hexdiff.sh.txt) to view the entire script.

 ## Help Contents